riyadpatel/Portfolio/README.md

 # Portfolio

 FlowerGarden.pro
+• Prolog program helps design a garden by arranging flowers based on specific rules to create valid garden of 28 flowers.

 chainMatrix.c
 • Developed and implemented an efficient algorithm to determine the optimal order of multiplying matrices in a chain using dynamic programming